-The MSBS program makes every effort to recruit students with diverse backgrounds to foster the cultural richness to meet its Mission and Goals.
-MSBS applicants will not be discriminated against on the basis of:
+The MSBS Program makes every effort to recruit students with diverse backgrounds to foster the cultural richness to meet its Mission and Goals.
+CUSOM applicants will not be discriminated against on the basis of:

 - race;

-- ethnicity;

 - color;

 - sex;

 - sexual orientation;

 - gender;

-- gender identity;
+- gender identity or expression;

+- age:

-- national origin;
+- ethnicity or national origin;

-- age;

-- disabilities;

 - religion;

+- disability;

 - genetic information;

-- protected veteran status; and
+- protected veteran or military status; and

-- any other characteristic protected by law, except where appropriate and authorized by law.
+- any other characteristic protected by law, except where exemption is appropriate and allowed by law.

-3.5 Americans with Disabilities Act
+3.5 Americans with Disabilities Act and Section 504 of the Rehabilitation Act

-CUSOM operates in compliance with the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008 (ADAAA), both as amended, to assure its facilities, programs and student policies are accessible to individuals with disabilities.
-Applicants and students with specific needs who request an accommodation under the ADA should contact the Executive Director of Student Affairs (See Section 7.2.3).
-Students are encouraged to meet with the Executive Director of Student Affairs as soon as possible.
+CUSOM operates in compliance with the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008 (ADAAA), both as amended, and Section 504 of the Rehabilitation Act of 1973 to assure its facilities, programs and student policies are accessible to individuals with disabilities.
+Applicants and students with specific needs who request or are planning to request accommodation under the ADA should contact the Office of Student Affairs following the process described in Section 7.2.3 of this Bulletin.